Burgers and Fries/When I Stop Leaving (I'll Be Gone)

 Burgers and Fries/When I Stop Leaving (I'll Be Gone) is the twenty-fifth studio album by American country music artist Charley Pride.
-It was released in October 1978 via RCA Victor Records and contained ten tracks.
+It was released in October 1978 on RCA Victor and contained ten tracks.
 It was co-produced by Pride and Jerry Bradley.
 The project was Pride's twenty fifth studio release in his recording career and reached major chart positions in the United States and Canada.
 Three singles were released off the album, including both of its title tracks and "Where Do I Put Her Memory."
 All three singles became major hits on the country charts in the United States and Canada.

 Background and content

 Charley Pride became initially successful from his traditional country style, which was found throughout his early work in the late 1960s and the early 1970s.
-As musical tastes changed in country music, Pride's style shifted towards country pop.
+As musical tastes changed in country music, Pride's style shifted toward country pop.
 According to writers such as Stephen Thomas Erlewine, certain physical characteristics contributed to this successful musical shift, notably Pride's baritone voice range.
 This country pop influence was found on later 1970s albums, including Burgers and Fries/When I Stop Leaving (I'll Be Gone).

 The record was recorded in 1977 at the Music City Hall studio, located in Nashville, Tennessee.
 It was Pride's first recording session for an album at the latter studio.
 The sessions were co-produced by Pride and his recent collaborator, Jerry Bradley.
 The album consisted of ten tracks.
 All of the songs were newly recorded material for Pride.
 Both of the project's title tracks were new recordings, as well as two more cuts composed by Ben Peters.
-The track, "I Can See Lovin' in Your Eyes," was co-written by Pride, along with two additional collaborators.
+The track "I Can See Lovin' in Your Eyes" was co-written by Pride, along with two additional collaborators.